oracle-livelabs/security/database/baseline/dbsat/dbsat.md

     <copy>sudo su - oracle</copy>
     ````

-    **Note**: Only **if you are using a remote desktop session**, just double-click on the Terminal icon on the desktop to launch a session directly as oracle, so, in that case **you don't need to execute this command**!
+    **Note**: **If you are using a remote desktop session**, simply double-click the Terminal icon on the desktop to launch a session directly as the oracle user.
+In this case **you don't need to execute this command**!

-2. Go to the scripts directory
+2. Go to the scripts directory.

     ````
     <copy>cd $DBSEC_LABS/dbsat</copy>
     ````

-3. Create a directory to install DBSAT
+3. Execute the lab preparation scripts.
+    - This will set environment variables like JAVA_HOME

         ````
-    <copy>mkdir dbsat31</copy>
+        <copy>source dbsat_env.sh</copy>
         ````

-4. Unzip the DBSAT zip file
+    - This will add misconfigurations that will then be flagged in the assessment report.

         ````
-    <copy>unzip /u01/app/sources/dbsat31.zip -d dbsat31</copy>
+        <copy>./dbsat_prep.sh</copy>
         ````

+4. Create a directory to install DBSAT.

+    ````
+    <copy>mkdir dbsat40</copy>
+    ````

+5. Unzip the DBSAT zip file.

+    ````
+    <copy>unzip /u01/app/sources/dbsat.zip -d dbsat40</copy>
+    ````

     ![DBSAT](./images/dbsat-001.png "Unzip the DBSAT zip file")

     **Note**:
-    - For this lab, the DBSAT zip file has already been downloaded to DBSec-Lab VM into the folder **/u01/app/sources**
+    - For this lab, the DBSAT zip file has already been downloaded to the DBSec-Lab VM in the folder **/u01/app/sources.**
-    - But Oracle DBSAT can be found officially at [Oracle Support Document 2138254.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2138254.1)
+    - You can also find Oracle DBSAT at [Oracle Support Document 2138254.1](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2138254.1)

 ## Task 2: Collect data

-1. Go to the dbsat directory just created
+1. Go to the dbsat directory just created.

     ````
-    <copy>cd $DBSEC_LABS/dbsat/dbsat31</copy>
+    <copy>cd dbsat40</copy>
     ````

-2. Let's start by examining all DBSAT execution parameters
+2. Start by reviewing all DBSAT command-line parameters.

     ````
     <copy>./dbsat</copy>
     ````

-3. You should see this
+3. You should see the following output:

     ![DBSAT](./images/dbsat-002.png "DBSAT execution parameters")

-4. Let’s run DBSAT to collect data from **pdb1**
+4. Run DBSAT to collect data from **freepdb1**.

     ````
-    <copy>./dbsat collect dbsat_admin@pdb1 pdbhol</copy>
+    <copy>./dbsat collect dbsat_admin@freepdb1 pdbhol</copy>
     ````

     **Note**:
-    - DBSAT will not create any objects in the database
+    - DBSAT will not create any objects in the database.
-    - DBSAT only executes queries similar to the ones a Database Administrator would be executing in his daily tasks
+    - DBSAT only executes queries similar to those a Database Administrator runs in daily tasks.
+    - DBSAT can be run on a read-only PDB or standby database.
-    - The time it takes to complete depends on the hardware and the metadata that needs to be collected
+    - The time it takes to complete depends on the hardware and the metadata that needs to be collected.
-    - This lab was created to provide some findings for analysis and depending on the available hardware it might take between 1 to 3 minutes
+    - This lab was created to provide findings for analysis.
+Depending on the available hardware, it might take between 1 to 3 minutes.

-5. When prompted, enter the password "*`Oracle123`*"
+5. When prompted, enter the user password `Oracle123`.
     ````
     <copy>Oracle123</copy>
     ````
+   Use `Oracle123` as the encryption key as well.
+    ````
+    <copy>Oracle123</copy>
+    ````

     ![DBSAT](./images/dbsat-003.png "Login to DBSAT")

     **Note**:
-    - Please note that `DBSAT_ADMIN` user is pre-seeded in this database
-    - In case you need to create it on a different environment, you’ll find the required privileges and roles in the product documentation
+    - The `DBSAT_ADMIN` user is preconfigured in this database.
+If you need to create the `DBSAT_ADMIN` user in a different environment, refer to the product documentation for the required minimum privileges and roles.
-    - The existing Warnings can be safely ignored!

-6. A file named **pdbhol.zip** is created in the directory and it's not required to unzip the file because DBSAT Reporter will take either the JSON file (if –n was used) or the zip file!
+6. A file named **pdbhol.dbsat** is created in the directory.
+You don't need to uncompress this file.
+DBSAT Reporter can accept either the JSON file (if –n was used) or the <code>.dbsat</code> compressed file.

     **Note**:
-    - In order to collect complete data, as it executes operating system commands to collect process and file system information, the DBSAT collector must run on the server that contains the database
+    - To collect complete data, the DBSAT Collector must run on the server that contains the database, as it executes operating system commands to gather process and file system information.
-    - In addition, the DBSAT collector must be run as an OS user with read permissions on files and directories under `ORACLE_HOME`, and if set up, `TNS_ADMIN`
+    - The DBSAT Collector must also be run as an OS user with read permissions on files and directories under `ORACLE_HOME` and, if applicable, `TNS_ADMIN`.

 ## Task 3: Generate the report
-1. Let’s run dbsat to analyze data from the pdbhol file
+1. Run dbsat to analyze data from the pdbhol file.

     ````
     <copy>./dbsat report pdbhol</copy>
     ````

     **Note**:
-    - You do not need to include the .zip extension
+    - You do not need to include the `.dbsat` file extension.
-    - DBSAT reporter will take as input the file generated by the collector (json or zip file) and will produce one zip file containing four reports in different formats: HTML, spreadsheet, JSON, and text
+    - DBSAT Reporter accepts the file generated by the Collector (either a JSON or `.dbsat` file) as input and produces an encrypted archive containing four versions of the report: HTML, spreadsheet, JSON, and text.
+    - To generate a report in a specific format only, use the `-f` flag.
+For example: `-f html`.
-    - If you choose not to encrypt data, the four report files are generated in the specified directory
+    - If you choose not to encrypt the reports, the four report files will be created in the specified output directory.
+    - If you specify a file name that already exists, dbsat report will overwrite the existing report.

-2. DBSAT will prompt the user for one password – the password used when running the collector so it can unzip the file – followed by another password prompt that will be used to protect the reports zip file, plus the password confirmation: stick to "*`Oracle123`*"
+2. DBSAT will first prompt you for the password used in the collector step so it can unpack the file, then for a password to protect the generated reports, and finally for confirmation.
+Use "*`Oracle123`*" for each.

     ````
     <copy>Oracle123</copy>